Exercise (stress) ECG

 An illustration of two doctors having a conversation and holding notes.

-What does a stress echocardiogram test for?
+What does a stress ECG test for?

-While a stress ECG is not the gold standard for coronary artery disease, it can still be an advantageous non-invasive assessment of coronary blood flow, especially in people with known cardiovascular disease, such as a previous history of heart attack or stent.
+While a stress ECG is not the gold standard for detecting coronary artery disease, it can still be an advantageous non-invasive assessment of coronary blood flow, especially in people with known cardiovascular disease, such as a previous history of heart attack or stent.

 During exertion, a narrowed coronary artery may restrict blood flow to the heart muscle, depriving it of oxygen.
-This process, known as Ischaemia, can produce important ECG changes, such as ST depression, T wave inversion, or ST elevation, which are detected during an exercise test using bespoke software.
+This process, known as ischaemia, can produce important ECG changes, such as ST depression, T wave inversion, or ST elevation, which are detected during an exercise test using bespoke software.
 If these ECG changes occur, our Doctor will refer you for further investigation, which may include a CT scan or Angiogram.

 Who needs this procedure?